 At the peak of the company’s growth in the mid 90’s, ex-pat Australian David Gullis found himself working for Charlie.
 David’s intuitive understanding of tensile fabric structures and his innate mastery of project management soon became obvious to his American mentor.
 In less than two years, David was promoted from Site Worker to Project Manager, then to Construction Manager responsible for all UFS North America operations.

-Today, Fabritecture boasts over 70 years worth of international experience in every aspect of tensile fabric structure technology.
-Fabritecture is now an Australian market leader in pre-engineered structures, and is consistently among the most highly awarded custom architectural companies in the world.
+Today, Fabritecture boasts over 70 years’ worth of international experience in every aspect of tensile fabric structure technology.
+Fabritecture is now an Australian market leader in custom structures and is consistently among the most highly awarded custom architectural companies in the world.